Code of Ethics

 - Development of a descriptive list of knowledge, skill sets and capabilities required to be proficient in a given scope or area of practice; and

-- Development of specific practice standards that describes what is commonly accepted against which competence in that practice area is to be assessed.
+- Development of specific practice standards that describe what is commonly accepted against which competence in that practice area is to be assessed.

 Concerned about the conduct or competency of an agrologist?

-- If you are concerned about the conduct or competency of an agrologist or individual practicing agrology without a license, a formal complaint process is available.
+- If you are concerned about the conduct or competency of a registered agrologist or individual practising agrology without a licence, a formal complaint process is available.
 The complaint process is how the SIA protects the public from the unauthorized or unprofessional practice of agrology.